- Religion and Philosophy»

 Every Mom needs a break now and again.
 A Mom who wants to bring her children up knowing Christ personally needs a daily quiet time with her Creator.
 With the world bombarding us constantly, it's vital that a Christian parent keep herself fueled with God's Word.

-Here you'll find some readings to give moms a break from their day to day.
-Just a short devotion to help a mom focus on Christ and breathe for a moment.
+Here you'll find some short devotional readings to give moms a break from their day to day.
+So take just a moment, focus on Christ and breathe.

 Take a Vacation